deanmalmgren/flo/README.md

 ### op-ed

 > "It should be easy to swap in production data for development
-> data." -@bo-peng
+> data." - @bo-peng

-> "It should be easy to work on one file at a time." -@stringertheory
+> "It should be easy to work on one file at a time." - @stringertheory

-> "It should be easy to avoid making costly mistakes." -@deanmalmgren
+> "It should be easy to avoid making costly mistakes." - @deanmalmgren

 There are many ways one could conceivably write a data analysis workflow from scratch, from writing single programs that ingest,